 The NBA restart's virtual fan section hasn't hindered famous cameos.
 Chris Bosh was in the virtual stands on July 30 during the Los Angeles Lakers vs. LA Clippers game.
 Paul Pierce sat in front of Jayson Tatum's son Deuce for the Celtics' matchup against the Portland Trail Blazers on August 2.

 A cigar-smoking Dirk Nowitzki cutout showed support for the Dallas Mavericks in their July 31 game against the Houston Rockets.
-It’s only a matter of time before Jack Nicholson and Billy Crystal show up.
+Rapper Lil' Wayne also made an appearance.

-And of course, Shaquille O’Neal made quite a few appearances.
+And of course, Shaquille O'Neal made quite a few appearances, too.

 Shaq Joins NBA's Virtual Fan Section